 Hand pinched stoneware clay sea urchins and creatures on display at Mountain ObjectMakers Co-operative

 Margaret is currently spending her studio time exploring surface texture and form.
 She is drawn to both wheel and hand building techniques and enjoys working in series to create functional and sculptural ceramic objects.
-She takes her inspiration from the organic forms found while she is out exploring the natural environment of the Sea to Sky Corridor.
+She takes her inspiration from the organic forms found while she is out exploring the natural environment.

 Margaret has been playing with clay for over twenty-five years.
-She is a co-founder and full time studio member of Mountain ObjectMakers Co-operative in Whistler, BC.
-A collaborative studio space for makers of three dimensional art. (www.mountainobjectmakers.com)
+She is a co-founder and past studio member of Mountain ObjectMakers Co-operative in Whistler, BC.
+She now works from her home studio in Gibsons, BC.

 Images of the studio located in Function Junction at Mountain ObjectMakers Co-operative in beautiful Whistler, BC.